QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 - The Grammar Audit [C]: The phrase is grammatically linked to the participle "poured out" (ekchunnomenon), not to the command to "drink".

-- The Logic [I]: The saving act (Christ’s blood poured out) is linked to a public rite (the Cup).
+- The logic [I]: The saving act (Christ’s blood poured out) is linked to a public rite (the Cup).
 The rite is the way to receive and certify what the saving act secured, not a mechanical engine that generates forgiveness.

 3.3 The Skeptic’s Objection: Repetition vs. Finality